INFORMATION SECURITY AWARENESS VIDEO AVAILABLE AT ACCOUNTS.STANFORD.EDU

 You may have received an email asking you to watch our new information security awareness video.
-This is a new requirement, and many people have been surprised to receive the notification.
+Many people have been surprised to receive the notification, but be assured that it is genuine.
 The video isn't long, and there's a generous grace period in which you can watch it.
 After the grace period expires, access to Stanford Webauth sites will be blocked until you watch the video.
 So don't wait too long!

 Overview and Charter